-Deficiencies in the internal control system accounted for the largest number of significant findings (20).
-These findings primarily involved the lack of written procedures, the failure to follow procedures when they were available, weaknesses in processing financial data, weaknesses in handling cash receipts, cash balances exceeding the amount insured by the Federal Deposit Insurance Corporation, insufficient staff to establish controls over client trust fund accounts, and property inventory not taken consistently.
-These findings were significant and were referred to management because an effective system of internal controls helps ensure compliance with LSC laws and regulations.
+Deficiencies in the internal control system accounted for the largest number of significant findings (16).
+These findings primarily involved the lack of written procedures, the failure to follow procedures when they were available, weaknesses in processing financial data, weaknesses in handling cash receipts, cash balances exceeding the amount insured by the Federal Deposit Insurance Corporation, and property inventory not consistently taken.
+The OIG referred the findings to management because an effective system of internal controls helps ensure compliance with LSC laws and regulations.

-Missing Documents and/or Unsigned Documents
+Missing Documents or Unsigned Documents

-The second largest number of significant findings (16) was related to missing and/or unsigned documents such as client statements of facts, citizenship attestations, and retainer agreements.
-These findings were referred to LSC management because missing or unsigned documents can conceal noncompliance with statutory requirements or other reportable conditions.
+The second largest number of significant findings (7) was related to missing case files, missing documents and unsigned documents such as client statements of facts, citizenship attestations, and retainer agreements.
+These findings were referred to LSC management because missing files or unsigned documents can conceal noncompliance with statutory requirements or other reportable conditions.